MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/repos/sprint-246-update.md

   - feature/*

 In this configuration, the main branch is prioritized, but branches starting with release/ or feature/ will also be considered when appropriate.
-The configuration will be applied in the following scenarios:
+The configuration is applied in the following scenarios:

 - **Pull Request Suggestions:** After pushing a branch to Azure DevOps, the Repos page may suggest creating a pull request from that branch, dynamically choosing the target branch.
-- **Pull Request URL:** When navigating directly to the pull request creation page using a sourceRef parameter but omitting the targetRef parameter, Azure DevOps will select a target branch based on this dynamic choice.
+- **Pull Request URL:** When navigating directly to the pull request creation page using a sourceRef parameter but omitting the targetRef parameter, Azure DevOps selects a target branch based on this dynamic choice.

 It’s recommended to include only branches protected by pull request policies to ensure consistency in the first-parent history of the tip commit.